sematext/docs/docs/monitoring/spm-faq.md

 ## Alerts

-### Can I send alerts to HipChat, Slack, Nagios, or other WebHooks?
+### Can I send alerts to PagerDuty, Slack, Nagios, or other WebHooks?

 See [alerts FAQ](../faq/#alerts).